 Spending crypto in Portugal

-Portugal has a rapidly expanding digital currency culture and there are at least 4 ATMs dotted around the country with two located in Lisbon.
+Portugal has a rapidly expanding digital currency culture; at least 4 ATMs are dotted around the country, with two located in Lisbon.
 Spending cryptocurrency is growing fast in a number of bars, restaurants, and retailers.
-In addition, many popular world brands accept Bitcoin including Wikipedia, Microsoft, AT&T, and Gyft among others.
+In addition, many popular world brands accept bitcoin, including Wikipedia, Microsoft, AT&T, and Gyft among others.

-In line with its positive stance on crypto, Portugal has no tax on inheritance, wealth, or gifts for residents.
+In line with its positive stance on crypto, Portugal has no tax on residents’ inheritance, wealth, or gifts.